JohnLamontagne/Lunar-Engine/README.md

 Lunar Engine
 ============

-Lunar Engine is a free, open source 2D MMORPG engine based in .NET
+Lunar Engine is a free, open source 2D MMORPG engine in C#

 Documentation